What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 - If your home does not sell on the assisted move scheme the developer can ask you to reduce the price or they can cancel the arrangement.
 You will lose the new house you have reserved.

 - The developer or builder may try to get you to use their recommended mortgage broker or their recommended solicitor to do the conveyancing, which may not be the best for you.
+Especially if you have a specific concern about your affordability and may not pass a mortgage stress test for a high street lender and may need more tailored finance options.
 (You do not have to use them, however.)

 - If you have already asked an estate agent to sell your house you may not be able to use assisted move since you will already have given that agent the right to sell your house and receive a commission.